aleksanderfret/neighborhoodmap/README.md

 # Neighborhood Map (React)
 Neighborhood Map - React (Amusement Parks) was created as a project within the Google Scholarship Programm.
+See it in the web [Amusement Parks](http://www.amusementparks.fret.com.pl).

 ## Version
 1.0.0. - 2018.08.04

-## Install & test
+## Technologies
+React, Redux, JavaScript, CSS, HTML.

+## Install, run, build
 To get started developing right away:

-* clone or download Neighborhood Map repository
+* clone or download neighborhoodmap repository
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
-* to test serviceWorker functionality execute `npm run build` and run builded app
+* to build application run `npm run build`

+## Important notices
 * My Google Maps API key is restricted to my own domain [Amusement Parks](http://www.amusementparks.fret.com.pl).
-To watch and test this app visit [Amusement Parks](http://www.amusementparks.fret.com.pl) or enter your own  Google Maps API key
+So if you want to run application locally, you need to put your own Google Maps API key [here](https://github.com/alemikolo/neighborhoodmap/blob/master/src/components/AmusementParks/AmusementParks.js#L72).

-## Technologies
-React, JavaScript, CSS, HTML.
+* ServiceWorkers run only with https or on localhost.
+Because this site uses http, you can test serviceworker on localhost only.
+Keep in mind, that in this case you won't see Google Map, until you provide your own API key (look at the notice above).

-## Additional dependencies (not included in create-react-app)
+## Additional technical information
+Project was created with [create-react-app](https://github.com/facebook/create-react-app).
+Following dependencies were added:
 * [redux](https://redux.js.org/)
 * [react-redux](https://github.com/reduxjs/react-redux)
 * [google-react-maps](https://github.com/tomchentw/react-google-maps)